krosenvold/bgit/README.markdown

 It is compatible with Bamboo 2.2.x and above, including 2.5.

 It also works on Windows, but requires cygwin git (not msysgit).

+<h2>Features</h2>

+* Full branch support
+* This plugin supports fairly avanced git-fu and handles branches, merges and rebases well.
+* Regular git usage or git-hub projects.
+* Assuming git-hub hooks work with your bamboo version, you should be able to get hooks too.
+* Excellent test coverage of all operations

 <h2>RELEASES</h2>

 The current release is 1.1.9.
-Only the latest release is available for <a href="http://cloud.github.com/downloads/krosenvold/bgit/git-plugin-1.1.9.jar">download</a>.
-Older releases will have to be built from source, which is really easy:
+Only the latest release is available for
+<a href="http://cloud.github.com/downloads/krosenvold/bgit/git-plugin-1.1.9.jar">download</a>.
+Older releases will have to be built from source, which is really easy.

 <h3>Branch/Release policy</h3>